The ESNCM offers three programs of study in its branches - the Bustan or Kindergarten program, the Regular program and the Amateur program.

 The Intermediate level.

-After completing the three levels successfully, students are equipped with a level of skill, independence and knowledge in music that is an excellent foundation for either professional music study, or lifelong music-making at any level.
+After completing the four levels successfully, students are equipped with a level of skill, independence and knowledge in music that is an excellent foundation for either professional music study, or lifelong music-making at any level.

 The Amateur Program